CyberT33N/docker-cheat-sheet/README.md

 ## Environment variables

+#### priority used by Compose
+- 1. Compose file
+- 2. Shell environment variables
+- 3. Environment file
+- 4. Dockerfile
+- 5. Variable is not defined

 #### Substitute environment variables in Compose files
 - By default, the docker-compose command will look for a file named .env in the directory you run the command.
 By passing the file as an argument, you can store it anywhere and name it appropriately, for example:
 ```bash